 I have no solid proof to back this up, but it’s hunch based on my life experiences, and observations – including within my immediate family.

-Many clueless husbands play out this victim role claiming they were “blindsighted” and had “no idea” she was so unhappy, after ignoring her unhappiness for so long.
+Many clueless husbands play out this victim role claiming they were “blindsided” and had “no idea” she was so unhappy, after ignoring her unhappiness for so long.

 This is something else I’ve seen play out over and over again.
 Including between my own parents, and some of their friends.
 My dad, (God love him) pretty much did his own thing and wasn’t interested in changing for anyone.
-He wasn’t cheating, but his mistress was his hot rods.
+He wasn’t unfaithful, and never would be, but his mistress was his cars boats and hot rods.
 Their divorce was messy.

 Luckily, mom managed to retain most of her friendships, and so did dad, when the dust finally settled.